 What to do if you are Facing Drug Charges

 Drug charges are a very serious matter.
-Most drugs and controlled substances are illegal in Canada; thus, if you are convicted of a drug offence, you will be prosecuted under the Controlled Drugs and Substances Act.
+Most drugs and controlled substances are illegal in Canada; The Controlled Drugs and Substances Act states that a person convicted of a drug offence will be prosecuted.

 Drugs are often classified as either “hard” or “soft”.
 Hard drugs tend to include those that are highly addictive and can result in death to the user if taken in large fatal amounts, such as cocaine, heroin, LSD, amphetamines and opium.
 Hard drugs generally receive more severe charges and penalties.

 Depending on the offence and the nature of the drug, the consequences you face may range from full discharge to long imprisonment sentences.
 Possible drug-related charges include:

 - Possession of a Prohibited or Controlled Substance

 - Possession of a Controlled Substance for the Purposes of Trafficking

 - Trafficking in a Prohibited or Controlled Substance

 - Producing, Cultivating or Growing a Controlled Substance

 - Importing, Exporting or Possessing for the Purpose of Exporting a Controlled Substance